 One of the great things about attending a school like UF, is that you have the chance to get involved in so many ways, and really get to try a variety of things.
 I love walking into the barn and seeing the variety of horses we have on grounds, and what they are all capable of.
 We have everything from western pleasure horses, to all-arounders, to reiners, to our “ranchy” cutting horses.

 Earlier this semester, the UF Ranch Horse Team held their spring show at the western farm.
 It was really cool to see the differences between the Ranch Horse Show and the IHSA shows.
 For starters, they do completely different events, including cow classes!
 I got to see everything from cutting and boxing, to team penning and ranch riding.
-Another difference was the way in which the Ranch Horse Team … Read More »
+Another difference was the way in … Read More »

 The way the Intercollegiate Horse Show Association season works is that you have the “regular season” shows to get the points necessary to qualify for Regionals.
 You need to score 36 points to qualify (except in Open Horsemanship and Reining).
 Points earned depend on how you place in your class: 1st place is worth 7 points, 2nd is 5 points, 3rd is 4, 4th is 3, 5th is 2 and 6th place earns you one point.

 This year I was lucky enough to have earned the necessary 36 points to qualify for Regionals.
 UF had 17 riders qualify across the divisions this year.
-The way that Regionals work is that all the riders who qualify in the Region during the season come together to compete against each other, as only the top two in each class advance to Semi-Finals.
-It’s intense and the pressure … Read More »
+The way that Regionals work is that all the riders who qualify in the Region during the season come together to compete against each other, as only the top two in … Read More »

 As an equestrian major, it’s so easy to get caught up at the barn with work, horses and friends.
 However, I decided to make my time here at Findlay mean more than just horses, so when some friends asked me if I wanted to go skiing with them, I said yes!
 I had never skied before, so it was quite the experience.